National Iguana Awareness Day - September 8

 National Iguana Awareness Day

-National Iguana Awareness Day is a holiday dedicated to reptiles which today often become pets.
-Despite the fact iguanas are often kept at home, many owners do not know how to properly care for them.
-September 8 is a great occasion to learn more about this reptile.
+National Iguana Awareness Day is dedicated to reptiles that are often kept as pets.
+Despite the popularity of iguanas in households, many owners lack knowledge about proper care.
+September 8 provides a perfect opportunity to learn more about these unique reptiles.

 History